mgibbons989/insta-following/directions.md

-#Directions on How to Get Your Following and Followers List
+# Directions on How to Get Your Following nad Followers List